Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 Second, that Lefebvre expressed a firm anti-collaborationist stance in the final years of his life.
 This is a powerful ad hominem argument (in the sense of appealing to our opponents’ principles) against the revisionists, showing that they cannot condemn those who advance ideas that Lefebvre himself articulated, without also condemning the man they have chosen as their authority – as well as showing that he himself condemned the ideas which they advance.
 Once again, this method cannot be turned back upon us; while we are always happy to present such ad hominem arguments, and have done so many times, we do not base our conclusions on Lefebvre’s thought, or seek to cloak ourselves in his prestige.

 Third, that said, Lefebvre was the one who originally taught many of us to reject Vatican II, the Conciliar Church, and the Novus Ordo sacramental rites.
 For many, he was the source of ideas upon which others reasoned and attained further conclusions (e.g., the vacant See).
-The revisionists seek to deprive Lefebvre of the respect and gratitude which such persons owe him.
+The revisionists, however, seek to deprive him of the respect and gratitude which such persons owe him.
+This author, however, is not ashamed to include himself among them, and confess that many of his most fundamental conclusions were reached with the help of Archbishop Lefebvre.

 In brief, what matters to us is not establishing Lefebvre as an authority upon whom other positions depend, but refuting the revisionist attempt to marshal him in favour of their softer positions on the current crisis.